 |– US Foreign and Defence Policies.|

 He has developed substantial teaching materials for the JCSP as a curriculum development officer (CDO).
-In 2010-11, he had CDO responsibility for the following curriculum (including conduct, selection of lecturers, and choice of readings) in JCSP 37:
+He has had CDO responsibility for the following curriculum (including conduct, selection of lecturers, and choice of readings) in JCSP 37:

 |– National Security & International Affairs Course Introduction|

 |– China and Southeast Asia|

 |– Europe and the EU|

 |– Middle East|

 For JCSP, he has been responsible for the teaching materials (LOGs) for the following activities: